Thirlan/ThirlanStellarisMPBalance/patch_notes_explanation.md

 ## Racial traits

-Some people may notice that the racial traits have some unusual changes to them.
+Some people may noticed that the racial traits have some unusual changes to them.
 For example Venerable has +2% unity and +2% social.
 The argument might have been to just reduce the point cost or increasing the longevity.
 There are two reasons for not having done this.

 The first reason is that changing point costs of traits will affect the existing races that people have created and come with the game.
 This falls foul of our KISS principle of making the sure the mod is simple to use and easy to turn on and off.
 Hence no changes to point costs will EVER be made and requires us to instead modify the abilities directly.

 The second reason on whether to just increase longevity has to do with longevity in the game in general. +80 is a significant boost already, and any additional years added have diminishing returns.
 Consider that by the end of the game your citizens can live to 130 without this boost.
 The game itself only lasts about 300 years so adding another 20 years does not really justify the 4 point cost of Venerable.
 Instead it is more logical to add some minor bonuses that have the right flavor to the trait.

 The bonuses added to Venerable however cannot be large enough to skew how the AI should normally use these races.
 AI game files are hardcoded to purposefully weigh each racial trait to determine how best to use them.
 Our KISS principle is not to change many game files and as such it is best to give two minor buffs instead of one large buff and thus explains why it is just a tiny 2% here for two traits.

-Another question will be about Repugnant and Emotion Simulator traits, which also have unusual changes instead of the stat being directly modified.
-Turns out that the amenities modification trait is a very complicated game mechanic that is referenced 50+ times in 6 files.
-This is very different than the other racial traits that are simple modifiers in just the species trait files.
-Trying to change all references is thus too much effort and violates the KISS principle.
-Instead a small flavorful change is added to the trait directly.